On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Construction of Spaces

 We naturally extend $\psi$ to polynomial rings or formal power series rings with coefficients in $\calO_K$ by applying $\psi$ termwise. \end{construction}

 \begin{notation} For the rest of the paper, let $\calR_K = \OK \llbracket \delta_0 / \pi_K, \delta_J \rrbracket$. \end{notation}

-\begin{caution} The map $\psi$ is \emph{not} a homomorphism; this is because one cannot ``deform" the uniformizer in the mixed characteristic case.
+\begin{caution} The map $\psi$ is \emph{not} a homomorphism, nor is it canonically defined.
+This is because one cannot ``deform" the uniformizer in the mixed characteristic case.
 Moreover, since $K$ will not be absolutely unramified in applications, $p$-basis may not deform freely either.
 However, Proposition~\ref{P:psi-almost-hom} below says that $\psi$ is approximately a homomorphism. \end{caution}

+\begin{remark} In the $p$-basis decomposition \eqref{E:f-element-in-OK}, we allow extra freedom given by $n'$.
+So, we have the freedom of writing $1+p$ as itself or as $1+1+\cdots+1$.
+This is one of the place where the above ambiguity comes from.
+Allowing this extra freedom in $n'$ is in fact not necessary except at Construction~\ref{C:psi-K*}, where we need the diagram~\eqref{E:KK_*-base-change} to \emph{commute}. \end{remark}

 \begin{definition} For two $\OK$-algebras $R_1$ and $R_2$ and an ideal $I$ of $R_2$, an \emph{approximate homomorphism modulo $I$} is a function $f: R_1 \rar R_2$ such that for $h_1 \in \pi_K^{a_1}R_1$ and $h_2 \in \pi_K^{a_2}R_2$ with $a_1, a_2 \in \ZZ_{\geq 0}$, $\psi(h_1h_2) - \psi(h_1)\psi(h_2) \in \pi_K^{a_1 + a_2}I$ and $\psi(h_1+h_2) - \psi(h_1) - \psi(h_2) \in \pi_K^{\min\{a_1, a_2\}}I$.